 You want to learn Samuel F. B. Morse’s (shown here) most famous code.
 The South Canadian Amateur Radio Society (SCARS) wants to help.
 Mark Kleine N5HZR developed this series of web pages to help you learn the 40 characters of the International Morse Code in about 20 lessons.
 Additionally, you can continue to practice hearing your code for another 20 lessons.
-In the first lesson, we introduce two characters, the letters K and M. Think of this as if you’re learning the sounds ‘momma’ and ‘dada’, as an infant.
+In the first lesson, we introduce two characters, the letters K and M. Think of this as if you’re learning the sounds ‘momma’ and ‘dada’ as an infant.
 You’ll listen to these characters, learning to hear and differentiate their two sounds.
 Then, you’ll come back every day (or two) and listen to 2 new characters in 5 lessons of 5 minutes each.
 You don’t have to listen to all 5 at one time.
 You can listen to a couple of the 5-minute sessions at breakfast, one at lunch, and the last two in the evening.
 Make each lesson enjoyable, and you’ll have a better experience.

 Each day you’ll build on the characters you already know.
 During the first week, you may feel frustrated, or you may have trouble hearing each character.
 However, by day 5 or so, you will notice that the characters are ‘slowing down,’ and you can differentiate the characters.
 In reality, you’re simply learning to hear these tones quicker.